The Bankrate promise

-You often need skilled professionals to replace an entire roof.
+You usually need skilled professionals to replace an entire roof.
 Their work involves:

 Factors such as the pitch (the angle) of your roof, features like chimneys and skylights, and the roof size all affect the time and effort — and so the cost — of the replacement.

 Pitch is particularly important, as it impacts the difficulty of the job.
 The pitch refers to the slope of your roof.
 And the steeper/more sharply angled your roof is, the more materials, painstaking labor and possibly special equipment it requires, which can increase the price of replacing it.

 Keep in mind: To calculate your roof’s pitch, first measure the inches your roof raises vertically for every foot it stretches horizontally.
 So, if your roof raises three inches vertically for every foot it extends horizontally, you’ll have a ratio of 3:12.
 Pitches over 6:12 start to fall in the steeper-than-normal category.

 How do you know you need to replace your roof?

 There are some telltale signs that roof replacement time is imminent:

 - Water leaks